FLL Registration System:

 Which qualifier should my team attend?

 Your team may attend whichever qualifier they choose**.
-4-H teams are strongly encouraged to attend the 4-H event in Weston.
 The qualifiers are spread out to make them more accessible to everyone in the state, however just because a qualifier is near your location that does not mean you must go to that specific qualifier.

 **When you register, you will be asked to rank the locations in order of preference.
 We will try our best to give every team their first choice, however this may not be possible because of event capacity limits.